fab77/astro-viewer/README.md

 ## 🧩 Node.js / TypeScript Usage

-You can also use AstroCore as a Node module:
+You can also use AstroViewer as a Node module:

 ```bash
 npm install ./path/to/astro-core